Techtro Lucknow FC

 Techtro Lucknow Football Club is an Indian professional football club based in Lucknow, Uttar Pradesh.
 The club currently competes in the Lucknow Super Division.
 The club was established in 2019.

 History

-The club was founded by Neeraj Kholiya, He formed Techtro Lucknow FC in 2019, which started competing in the Lucknow Super Division.After the formation of Techtro Swades United FC, it became a satellite team of their academy players.
+The club was founded by Neeraj Kholiya And It's Co-Founder Is An Indian Professional International Footballer, He formed Techtro Lucknow FC in May 1,2019, which started competing in the Lucknow Super Division.After the formation of Techtro Swades United FC, it became a satellite team of their academy players.